 The Real Uganda supports a number of women's groups in Uganda.
 These groups are made up of widows and abandoned women - all with multiple children.
-While everyone works hard to improve their lives each day, they're limited by lack of formal education and the burden of raising their families on their own.
+While these ladies work hard to improve life each day, a lack of formal education and the burden of raising their families alone, is extremely limiting.

-International volunteers ease these burdens by offering their free hands in communal gardens, new ideas on small business development, and current information regarding family health matters.
+International volunteers ease their burden by offering free hands in communal gardens, new ideas on small business development, and current information regarding family health matters.

 Past volunteers have learned to make their own beaded sandals, cook Ugandan meals, and shake their hips in traditional dance!

 This program is part of our larger community outreach efforts.
-Volunteers also spend time in classrooms and clinics, as needed.
+Volunteers may also spend time in classrooms and clinics if desired.

 - You'll go beyond volunteering and really immerse yourself in Uganda culture